What is a Non Contact Voltage Tester?

 When testing a three-way switch, test all screw terminals on both switches before switching.

 When testing a light fixture, turn the circuit off at the main panel, and ensure that the light switch is turned on.
-Unscrew the light bulb, and place the nose of the non voltage tester in the center socket button.
+Unscrew the light bulb, and place the nose of the ac voltage detector in the center socket button.

 If the light fixture has two switches as with a three way switch, test with one switch in both the up and down position.
 Having a non-contact voltage tester in your toolbox can save a lot of time when testing to ensure that your electrical outlets work every time.
 Make sure to use the best insulation resistance testers if you need to measure the insulation surrounding your electrical circuits.

 Non Contact Voltage Tester False Positive

-Non contact voltage testers have different types of false positive readings.
-Each tester has different settings based on the intended use and manufacturer
+AC voltage detector pens have different types of false-positive readings.
+Each tester has different settings based on the intended use and manufacturer:

 - Stray Voltage is usually associated with dairies but it might show up in some residential neighborhoods.
 It’s associated with neutral connections within the utility supply lines.

 - Static Voltage.
-On some occasions the voltge tester won’t show any voltage even if its held still.
+On some occasions, the voltage tester won’t show any voltage even if its held still.
 But as soon as you move the tester through the surface of the component, it will give you a positive reading.
 This might be some kind of residual voltage in your system and is a sign that the grounding/bonding system isn’t working properly.

 - Ghost Voltages can be high enough to set off the device’s tester but have no current.
 Look for disconnected wiring that’s running parallel to the energized wiring.